Roger Waters: Other views

 After the 2004 Indian Ocean earthquake and subsequent tsunami disaster, Waters performed "Wish You Were Here" with Eric Clapton during a benefit concert on the American network NBC.

-He criticised the Hunting Act of 2004 and supported the Countryside Alliance, but explained he was defending the right to hunt rather than supporting the activity himself.
-Waters explained that whether he supported hunting or not, it was important to defend it as a right.
+Waters criticised the Hunting Act of 2004 and supported the Countryside Alliance, adding that whether or not he supported hunting, it was important to defend it as a right.

 In 2007, Waters became a spokesman for Millennium Promise, a non-profit organisation fighting poverty and malaria.
 That July, he participated in the American leg of the Live Earth concert, aimed at raising awareness about global climate change.
 In 2015, Waters said that socialism was "a good thing", and called for socialised healthcare in the United States.

 Waters is supportive of veterans, which he partly attributes to the death of his father in World War II.
 He allocates a block of tickets for veterans at his shows.
 For a few years he performed with a group of wounded veterans that was arranged through the United States National Military Medical Center.
 In 2012, he led a benefit for United States military veterans, Stand Up for Heroes, and invited a group of combat-wounded veterans, MusiCorps, to perform with him.

 Waters opposed Brexit (the UK leaving the European Union).
-Following the June 2016 referendum which resulted in leaving the EU, he said: "I thought we were better than that.
+Following the June 2016 referendum, which resulted in leaving the EU, he said: "I thought we were better than that.
 I was wrong."
-He criticised the US president Donald Trump and his policies.
+He criticised US President Donald Trump and his policies.
 In 2017, Waters condemned Trump's plan to build a wall separating the US and Mexico, drawing parallels to The Wall.

+After the April 2018 Douma chemical attack carried out by the Syrian government, Waters called civil defence volunteers, the White Helmets, "a fake organisation that exists only to create propaganda for the jihadists and terrorists" trying to incite the West to "start dropping bombs on people in Syria".